rocket5/cinema-club-voting/NewKnowledgeBase.md

 - The application has a well-structured component system with reusable components like MovieList and MovieCard
 - Debug tools are implemented as a collapsible panel component and restricted to Host mode for safety
 - The application uses a mode-based architecture to control which features are available to hosts vs. voters
+- Navigation elements are conditionally rendered based on the current application mode (Host/Vote)
+- Navigation has been simplified to focus only on essential functions, with secondary actions moved to contextual locations

 ## Technical Implementation Details